-If you do not intend to fill your cake, you can still cut off the top of the cake to release some trapped steam and help the cake cool faster.
-You can also then eat the warm, delicious cake top- sounds like a total win!
+If you do not intend to fill your cake, you can still cut off the top layer to release some trapped steam and help the cake cool faster.
+You can also then eat the warm, delicious cake top—sounds like a total win!

 One of the most common ideas for cooling a cake quickly is to throw the warm cake right into a fridge or freezer.
-Of course, this wil definitely help cool your cake faster!
+This will definitely help cool your cake faster!

 However, when using a fridge or freezer, keep in mind that while the top of the cake may be cool to the touch, the center may still be quite hot.

 Place the cake in the fridge or freezer in conjunction with the other cooling methods to speed everything along.
-This means take the cake out of the hot pan and then place it in the freezer for a few minutes.
+This means taking the cake out of the hot pan, and then, placing it promptly in the freezer for a few minutes.

 If you put a cake into the fridge or freezer, don’t forget that it is in there!
 Unwrapped cakes in a freezer can dry out very quickly which will cause a whole new set of problems.

 Cooling a cake in the fridge or freezer straight after it comes from the oven can also change the crumb texture of the cake.

 So yes, the fridge and freezer can help but don’t leave your cake in there too long or you won’t be happy with your “frozen on the outside, hot in the middle” cake!

 The Best Way to Cool a Cake (When You’re Not Short on Time)